madelinezL/Data-Science-General-Notes/Generative AI/generative ai.md

   * Fairness - AI reflects human biases
   * Privacy & IP - web-scraped datasets may reveal private data, in addition to IP concerns
   * Incorrect & Harmful - incorrect, misleading, or harmful outcomes

+ * Limitations
+   * Ignorance - models rely on training data, limited knowledge
+   * Compute - hardware limitations and high costs
+   * Intent - models are statistical and lack intentionality, some concepts can be easily imsinterpreted by 1) understanding humor, 2) detecting sarcasm, and 3) responding to emotional language